ryanzec/coding-standards/README.md

 ### Files/Directories

-MUST be named in all lowercase and use dashes in place of spaces (ex. something.js, system-notifications.js)
+must be named in all lowercase and use dashes in place of spaces (ex. something.js, system-notifications.js)

 ```
 |-- app/